 Assuming you’ll have similar rates of success (selling the same number of copies) with your book whether you self-publish or publish traditionally, the defining answer to your level of success will come down to royalties.

 Let’s say author Suzie writes romance books.
 She decides to self-publish on Amazon Kindle and prices her newest book at $3.99.
 Since she’s written several books already, she has a growing number of loyal readers, many of whom will buy her newest book right away.
-Suzie happily secures 3,000 sales—due to her large following (from publishing several books) and because of a competitive price for her books.
+Suzie happily secures 3,000 sales—due to her large following (from publishing several books) and because of her book’s competitive price.

 Now let’s look at author John, who writes in the same genre, but chooses to publish traditionally.
 His books are published and distributed in both ebook and paperback format, and are available at Barnes & Noble (awesome!).
 His publisher prices his ebooks at $6.99 and his paperback books at $15.99.
 Given that John is an average-selling author, his books are likely to sell about 3,000 copies in its lifetime.
 Ebooks generally account for 20% of the total book market, so John can expect to sell 600 ebooks and 2,400 paperback copies.